Arthur Schopenhauer's view on animal rights: Influence of Buddhism

 Arthur Schopenhauer, who had been strongly influenced by the Buddhist tradition in his philosophy of the Will, would argue thereafter that animals do have rights that should be respected, as they are beings driven by craving and subject to The Will.
 Schopenhauer says that due to The Will contained in animals, they should be treated kindly, as there is not only an ethical component involved but even a person's character is altered by how he treats non-human animals.
-According to Schopenhauer: "Since compassion for animals is so intimately associated with goodness of character, it may be confidently asserted that whoever is cruel to animals cannot be a good man." and finally, that "Universal compassion is the only guarantee of morality", echoing Buddhist views on animal ethics.
-However, Schopenhauer did not openly advocate for vegetarianism.
-Arthur Schopenhauer has often been referred to as "The First European Buddhist" due to how similar his beliefs were to Buddhist philosophy.
+According to Schopenhauer: "Since compassion for animals is so intimately associated with goodness of character, it may be confidently asserted that whoever is cruel to animals cannot be a good man", and finally, that "Universal compassion is the only guarantee of morality", echoing Buddhist views on animal ethics; however, Schopenhauer did not openly advocate for vegetarianism.
+Due to how similar his beliefs were to Buddhist philosophy, Schopenhauer has often been referred to as "The First European Buddhist".

 Influence of Hinduism

-Schopenhauer had a profound interest in studying the hindu philosophies, which held that animals should be treated with a minimum of respect.
-His poodle dogs, of which Schopenhauer was fond of, were named "Atman", in reference to the Sanskrit word "Atman", which means "Self or Soul".
+Schopenhauer had a profound interest in studying the Hindu philosophies, which held that animals should be treated with a minimum of respect.
+His poodle dogs, of which Schopenhauer was fond of, were named "Atman", in reference to the Sanskrit word "Atman", which means "Self" or "soul".
 Schopenhauer believed that, since animals have a Will similar to that humans do, it is pertinent that they be treated with compassion.
 According to Schopenhauer, the ethical treatment of animals was not only of ethical importance but important to the creation of good character.